MeteoSwiss-APN/pytrajplot/README.md

 saved in `requirements/environment.yml`,
 and free installations, where the installation is based on top-level dependencies listed in `requirements/requirements.txt`.
-A pinned installation in an conda environment with the default name `pytrajplot` is done with

-    tools/setup_env.sh

-Add the option `-n <package_env_name>` to create an environment with a custom name.

-If you start developing a new version, you might want to do an unpinned installation with option `-u` and export the environment with option `-e`:

-    tools/setup_env.sh -u -e

-*Note*: The flag `-m` can be used to use `mamba` as solver instead of the built-in `conda` solver.
-However since `conda` version 23, the mamba solver is the default solver in conda an no speed up is achieved by this option, thus we no longer recommend its use.

 ### Install Package